-I wanted to give you a little sneak peek of my book to help you to understand what it covers and how it can benefit you.
+I wanted to give you a little sneak peek of my book Your Teething Baby, from one parent to another, to help you to understand what it covers and how it can benefit you.
 Here are some of the sections and snippets for you to enjoy.

 From the moment that you discover you are pregnant you find yourself inundated with information.
 This ranges from how long you may get morning sickness for, to what to expect at your scan, what products you should be buying and reading many pregnancy books; as well as taking in every bit of advice you possibly can from those who have been there before.
 We attend antenatal classes to prepare for the birth and once baby is here there is support from midwives and health visitors.
 You find out all about breastfeeding, bottle feeding, nappy changes, weight gains or weight losses and postnatal depression; all of which is vital information when becoming a parent – especially if it’s your first time.
 I, however, feel that one area is overlooked and for some families it is a very big milestone which can take over both yours and your baby’s life………… Teething.